Manual and automatic vintage Citizen chronographs.

 - There is also an automatic one with a two variations: 8100A – has only a minute totalizer.

-- The 8110A is basically the same as 8100A but has a hour totalizer too.
-The date is not quick set but changing by advancing the hour hand.
+- The 8110A is basically the same as 8100A but has an hour totalizer too.

 The first (in the entire world) automatic chronographs are these: The Zenith El Primero (1969), the Seiko 6139 (1969), the Heuer/Hamilton-Buren/Breitling/Dubois-Depraz caliber 11 (which was a Dubois-Depraz 8510 chronograph module on a Buren 1281 tractor, 1969), the Lemania (1970), the Citizen 8100 fly back (1972), and the Valjoux 7750 (1974).